umut/parent-checker/README.markdown

         </configuration>
     </plugin>

+####Options

+- **forceUpgrade**: If true, makes the plugin fail if a newer version for the parent `POM` is available either in the local repository or in one of the remote repositories.
+- **checkArtifacts**: Set the parent `POM` artifacts that you want to be checked by the plugin.
+You can set more than one.

+Another option to make the build fail is to have a property named `forceUpgrade` within the released parent `POM`.
+In this case no matter what is configured in the plugin configuration --regarding forceUpgrade--, if the plugin finds `forceUpgrade=true` within any release `POM` file it will make the build fail since it is assuming that you have a SPECIFIC VERSION that you want to force for update.
+So if you want a specific version to force for update, just add a property named `forceUpgrade` in it before releasing it.

 ###Usage

 As said, the plugin attaches itself to the `validate` life-cycle phase, meaning; it is enough that you define the plugin